MJoergen/x16-ym2151-tutorial/README.md

 # YM2151 Tutorial

-This is a tutorial on how to get started making music on a YM2151.
+This is a tutorial on how to get started using the YM2151 to make music on the Commander X16.

 ## Overview of the YM2151 synthesizer